taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="Chart Editor Features.png"/>

 ### Moving around.

-This is only an in-editor thing, but if you don't like how the Strumlines are ordered, or you're left handed, you can change the order of them easily with just this lock button.<br>
+This is only an in-editor thing, but if you don't like how the Strumlines are ordered, and prefer a different order, you can reposition them easily with just this lock button.<br>
 (insert a gif here)

 ### Hitsounds
 Pretty self explanatory, but you get to choose which Strumline should play a Hitsound when you get past a Note.